Mwapsam/Metrics-webapp/README.md

 # Covid Tracker

-> Covid-19 Tracker is a mobile web application that provide the user the new cases of Covid-19 for each continent and individual coutries for that particular continent.
+> This is a Covid-19 Tracker mobile web application that provides the user with the new cases of Covid-19 for each continent and individual countries for a particular continent.

 The web app consists of Home, Countries List, the Continent List and Details pages: